5 Shocking Facts About Wonder Woman and Her Creator

 Want to see how you measure up to Wonder Woman?
-Take our free DISC personality style test to learn more!
+Take our DISC Personality Test to discover your strengths!

 Wonder Woman's Origin

-The Wonder Woman movie might be the summer blockbuster of 2017.
-But did you know that the life (and lies) of Wonder Woman’s creator, Dr. William Marston are almost as interesting as that of his famous heroine?
+The Wonder Woman movies might be blockbuster hits, but did you know that the life (and lies) of Wonder Woman's creator, Dr. William Marston are almost as interesting as that of his famous heroine?

-Diana Prince, aka Wonder Woman, incorporates elements of all four of Marston’s DISC categories of personality.
-In that sense alone, she is super human.
+Diana Prince (Wonder Woman) incorporates elements of all four of Marston's DISC categories of personality.
+In that sense alone, she is superhuman.

 The Four Personality Styles of both Wonder Woman and DISC

-The DISC personality system operates under the understanding that everyone possesses a little bit of each of these styles.
-However, each individual usually only has two or three styles which are predominant.
+The DISC personality system operates under the understanding that everyone possesses a little bit of each style.
+However, each individual usually only has two or three predominant types.
 The rest of the traits rarely present themselves.

 Marston's Ideal Woman

-Wonder Woman is the ideal woman in part because she possesses a high degree of all of the personality styles.
-She takes advantage of all of the strengths of the different styles, while minimizing their weaknesses.
+Wonder Woman is the ideal woman because she possesses a high degree of all of the personality styles.
+She takes advantage of all of the strengths of the different types while minimizing their weaknesses.

-Wonder Woman is a progressive character not only because of her gender, but because of her duality.
-Marston embraced the complexity of human personalities.
-He saw a benefit to human beings that are multi-dimensional.
+Wonder Woman is a progressive character not only because of her gender but because of her duality.
+Marston, under the pen name Charles Moulton, embraced the complexity of human personalities and saw the benefit of multi-dimensional human beings.

 You can see that in his use of opposites within DISC.
-Dominance and Submissive/Steadiness, Influencing/Inspiring and Compliance/Conscientiousness are pairs of opposites that exist within DISC personality theory.
-None of the personality styles are considered bad in DISC.
+Dominance versus Submissive/Steadiness and Influencing/Inspiring versus Compliance/Conscientiousness are pairs of opposites within the DISC model.
+None of the personality styles are considered deficient in DISC.
 But an overabundance of one trait, and a deficit of others, indicates that a person may benefit from some behavioral awareness.

 As Marston himself said: "Frankly, Wonder Woman is psychological propaganda for the new type of woman who, I believe, should rule the world."

-Marston shared a rather abnormal fixation for the early 1900’s- an appreciation of pin-up and bondage aesthetics.
+Marston shared a somewhat abnormal fixation for the early 1900's- an appreciation of pin-up and bondage aesthetics.

 But don't let this throw you off of Wonder Woman or Marston himself.
 Marston was every bit as complex and, at times, contradictory as his famous heroine.

 Wonder Woman was all four personalities rolled into one.
-This meant that while she didn’t hesitate to fight the bad guys, she could also pause to be strategically cautious or passive.
+While she didn't hesitate to fight the bad guys, armed with her bullet-deflecting bracelets or shield, she could also pause to be strategically cautious or passive.
 She could alternate between submissive or dominant when the situation called for either trait.

-As the perfect woman, Diana Prince always fought for justice, and sought to break the chains that bound her.
-Seedy bondage themed implications aside, these chains were actually intentional symbolism on behalf of Marston.
+As the perfect woman, Diana Prince always fought for justice and sought to break the chains that bound her.
+Seedy bondage-themed implications aside, these chains were intentional symbolism on behalf of Marston.